kyma-project/lifecycle-manager/docs/contributor/resources/03-moduletemplate.md

 # ModuleTemplate

-The `moduletemplates.operator.kyma-project.io` Custom Resource Definition (CRD) is a comprehensive specification that defines the structure and format used to configure the ModuleTemplate resource.
+The `moduletemplates.operator.kyma-project.io` Custom Resource Definition (CRD) defines the structure and format used to configure the ModuleTemplate resource.

-The Manifest CR contains modules' metadata with links to their images and manifests.
-ModuleTemplate CR represents a module in a particular version.
-Based on this resource Lifecycle Manager enables or disables modules in a cluster.
-It contains the list of added modules and their state.
+The ModuleTemplate custom resource (CR) defines a module, in a particular version, that can be added to or deleted from the module list in the Kyma CR.
+Each ModuleTemplate CR represents one module.

 To get the latest CRD in the YAML format, run the following command: